 I always wanted to become an entrepreneur.
 Not just because of the opportunity to become financially independent, but also because of the lifestyle and the possibility to have a positive impact on the world.
 Entrepreneurs have ideas and go after them while changing the world.
 Coming up with an idea for a business it’s not the hardest part, execution is.

-Communication is the number one skill you must master if you want to become an entrepreneur.
+Communication is the number one skill you must learn if you want to become an entrepreneur.
 You’ll have to explain your idea over and over again.
 Whether it’s to pitch to an investor, a potential co-founder or your customer, being able to communicate on a personal and professional level undoubtedly will save you a lot of time and stress.

 Develop the ability to inspire and motivate others.
 Work on your vision and make it so clear and inspiring that you don’t have to repeat it over and over again.
 There will be times when you or your team doesn’t feel like moving forward, so make sure you are ready for the crisis.
 Practice public speaking and study communication to understand how you can transfer information more efficiently.
 The most inspiring organizations have visions bigger than any individual and possess the desire to improve your world.

 Learn and understand cultural differences.
 After high school, I moved to study in Denmark.
 My classmates were from 6 different countries.
 I had to adapt and learn to collaborate with people from different cultures.
 Studying cultures and international communication taught me patience, respect, and active listening skills.
-Knowing where your team comes from makes team building and training easier and more efficient.
+Knowing where your team comes from makes team building and training more natural and more efficient.

 Show leadership and confidence.
 The more you grow as an entrepreneur, the more trust and leadership skills you will need to keep up.
 You’ll have to learn to say no, negotiate, hire and fire people.
 It’s not fun.

 As a leader, you have to make tough decisions every day.
 You may need to cut costs.
-You may need to fire someone toxic from the team, or someone who’s underperforming.
+You may need to fire someone toxic from the team or someone who’s underperforming.
 You’ll be blamed for failure.
 It’s your job to toughen up and lead by example.

 Here are a few tools to help you communicate information more efficiently and improve productivity at work.